Halloween tour in Transylvania with 2 Halloween parties, 3 days from Cluj-Napoca

 Day 2 - Transylvania Halloween - the biggest party in Transylvania - at Dracula’s Castle In the morning, enjoy your breakfast and then depart for the Medieval Saxon city of Brasov.
 Enjoy a city tour and admire buildings such as the Black Church, the largest Gothic edifice in South Eastern Europe.

 After that, head for Bran Village.
-Accommodate in a 3* hotel situated in the vicinity of Bran Castle.
+Accommodate in a cozy 3* hotel.
 Enjoy a 3 course meal and win a prize at the costume contest.
 At 7:30 PM, join us for an exclusive night tour of the castle, decorated for Halloween an populated with glamorous witches as hostesses.

 After that, you are invited to the courtyard for the Bran Castle Halloween Party, aka Dracula's Castle Halloween Party from Transylvania.